bea3853/bea3853/README.md

 #WomenInTech #SoftwareEngineering #TechEducation #Python

-'  ...It’s as if you could encapsulate fire and store it in the cargo hold of an airplane.'
+'...It’s as if you could encapsulate fire and store it in the cargo hold of an airplane.' - (Michael Saylor)